Hypermiling: Hypermiling techniques with gasoline-powered cars

-Carrying the least amount of weight possible will also aid in less fuel consumed.
-Things like golf clubs, tool boxes, strollers etc. can add unnecessary weight to the vehicle.
-Even wearing thin-soled shoes can aid in reducing fuel consumption; thinner soles can result in increased sensitivity to the gas pedal.
+Carrying the least weight possible will also aid in less fuel consumed.
+Moreover, authors from the hypermiling advice website Hypermiler.co.uk suggest wearing thin-soled shoes can aid in reducing fuel consumption; thinner soles can result in increased sensitivity to the gas pedal.

 Hypermiling can also be practiced using relatively lower fuel efficiency vehicles like SUVs.
 An Edmunds experiment reports that hypermiling could add 35.4% more miles per gallon from a Land Rover LR3, which usually gets 12 mpgus in the city and 17 mpgus on the highway.

 Drafting as a technique for hypermiling has been a subject to controversy.
 This involves driving close to or slipstreaming behind the car in front, potentially saving 40% of fuel.
 Drafting can save energy by using the car ahead to push air out of the way.
 This technique is subject to controversy due to the reduction in visibility and the risk of not being able to brake fast enough if the car in front stops.